googlearchive/test_runner.dart/README.md

 ## Tools and environment

-TRD only runs on Linux and Mac OS X. We're looking into enabling Windows at a later date.
-TRD also needs the following tools installed:
+DTR only runs on Linux and Mac OS X. We're looking into enabling Windows at a later date.
+DTR also needs the following tools installed:

  - Content Shell: A headless version of Dartium.
  - Dart SDK: Especially the `pub` command which will be used to run and serve